JuliaGL/XCB.jl/docs/src/interface.md

 ## Events

-A large portion of this package is dedicated to handling the events reported by the X server and interfacing them into `EventDetails` instances.
+A large portion of this package is dedicated to handling the events reported by the X server and interfacing them into `Event` instances.

-In order to receive events from the server, we need to tell the server which types of event we want to be reported.
+In order to receive events from the server, we need to tell the X server which types of event we want to be reported.
 This is done per-window, at their instantiation, through so-called event masks.
-In the future, it is intended to check which event we are subscribed to with the window callbacks that are provided to an event loop.
+Currently, all events are included by default; if this proves to be a source of performance issues, this may be revisited in the future.

 ### Input events